CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 3 Stempos
 - **Recommendations:** Grab it!
 Nothing to lose!
 It's great to have in the background!

+###Forward Base Swarm 1/2 - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • **Forward Base Swarm 1/2** • HuntS1.2 Forward Base Swarm 2/2
+- **Type:** Battle
+- **Requirements:** Defeat 50 Each Ardia, Ardii, and Ardis
+- **Rewards:** Wardrobe: Ardi Belt https://4thewords.com/media/wardrobe/featured/male/wm&#95;989-ardi-belt-7180-77015.png (has variants in the colors of Ardia, Ardii, Ardis, and Spirit Ardia)
+- **Recommendations:** Really, in and of itself, this is a pretty self-evident quest.
+If you have one of the sidequests that require hundreds of Ardi* Dust, this is a nice way to generate it.
+And if you want to evaluate based on the quest chain, you can read ahead to the next quest on your own. :)

+###Forward Base Swarm 2/2 - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • HuntS1.2 Forward Base Swarm 1/2 • **Forward Base Swarm 2/2**
+- **Type:** Collection
+- **Requirements:** Deliver 25 Wood, 25 Rope, 3 Steel Bars and 3 Stone Blocks
+- **Rewards:** 100 Coins and 25 Hunter Tokens
+- **Recommendations:**  And that's it for this one.
+No secrets, not tricks here.

 ### From Beneath Me - DigS

 - **Location:** Dig Site